Matin-Mansouri/AppliedAI/README.md

 2. **Decision Tree (Semi-Supervised)**
 3. **Convolutional Neural Network (CNN)**

-The Decision Tree methodologies are implemented and included in this repository, while the CNN implementation will be added in the future.
+The Decision Tree methodologies are implemented and included in this repository, while the CNN implementation will be added in the next weeks.

 ## Repository Structure